decidables/decidables/sites/detectable/src/task.md

 :::ui

-Press :ui[Run] to start the trial, :ui[Pause] to temporarily freeze the trial, or :ui[Reset] to reinitialize it, so you can run it again.
+Press :button[Run] to start the trial, :button[Pause] to temporarily freeze the trial, or :button[Reset] to reinitialize it, so you can run it again.

-On each trial, you will see a fixation cross :ui[+] during the ITI, followed by the stimulus, followed by a question mark :ui[?] during the waiting period.
+On each trial, you will see a fixation cross :prompt[+] during the ITI, followed by the stimulus, followed by a question mark :prompt[?] during the waiting period.

-Press the :ui[Present] or :ui[Absent] buttons to respond while the stimulus is visible or during the waiting period.
+Press the :button[Present] or :button[Absent] buttons to respond while the stimulus is visible or during the waiting period.

 :::